Mrrvm/os_lusiadas_2/content/sources/NourbeSe Philip/Zong!.md

 ![[zong-as-told-to-the-author-by-setaey-adamu-boateng-by-m.-nourbese-philip-z-lib.org_.pdf]]

 ### Notes
-On the usage of Zong! by Rana Hamadeh, https://www.setspeaks.com/
+On the usage of Zong! by Rana Hamadeh, https://www.setspeaks.com/ ^zong-and-rana